netobserv/documents/blogs/lokiless/lokiless.md

 ### OK, so what's in the consumer app, really?

-It's pretty simple, and you don't need to be an expert in Go to read that code, so you can easily adapt it to your needs:
+It's pretty simple, and you don't need to be an expert in Go to read that code, so you can easily adapt it to your needs.

+> NOTE: all the code snippets below are taken from [this repository](https://github.com/jotak/kafka-clickhouse-example/).

 It reads messages from Kafka: